 Every two weeks, the dose will increase under your allergist’s supervision.
 Each time, you’ll also be required to stay for a period of observation.
-You’ll continue this regimen of two-week increases for up to 9-12 months.
+You’ll continue this regimen of one to two week updoses for up to 9-12 months.

 In highly successful cases, OIT patients may be able to consume small amounts of the allergen in their diet without any adverse reaction.

 Important note: Patients receiving OIT must continue to follow allergy precautions such as carrying epinephrine autoinjectors and reading food labels.